 The Company's consolidated financial instruments consist of cash, accounts receivable, related party notes payable, payables, accrued expenses and a note payable to a third party.
 The carrying value for all such instruments, except the related party notes payable, approximates fair value at March 31, 2005.
-The fair value of related party notes payable is not determinable as the transaction is with related parties.
+The difference between the fair value and recorded values of the related party notes payable is not significant.